BreadyX/bxu/README.md

 `--otherbin` option.

 ### Manual
-Copy all executables inside the project directory into a folder of your choice and add it to your PATH.
+Copy all executables inside the `utils` directory into a folder of your choice and add that folder to your PATH.

 ## Contents
 Here's a run-through of all of the scripts and their functionality.
 I remind you that all the information can be found inside the help dialog of each program (`--help` option).

+# WIP from here onwards

 ### change-boot (sh)
 `change-boot` is a shell script that lets you change your default grub entry